artturipa/myblog/security_dashboard_logs/blog.md

 In order to get most out of ISC and step up your instance security, following steps should be considered:

-1. Define acceptable level for different event volumes
+1. Define volume thresholds for security event.
-2. Create email digest about registered events and log contents.
+2. Configure a notification to notify relevant stakeholders when threshold is exceeded.
-3. Plan ahead what should be the actions taken when volumes exceed acceptable level.s
+3. Plan ahead what should be the actions taken when volumes exceed acceptable levels.
+4. If you are not happy with the threshold approach, create email digest to send you weekly overview about security events.